Line Break in PowerShell

 PowerShell Tutorial.

-You can use multiple `n
+We can also use multiple `n

 characters to create multiple line breaks.
+In this code example, the `n

 Write-Host "Welcome `nto `nthe `nPowerShell Tutorial."